starshev/Python-Structuring-Unicorn-Company-Data/README.md

-# EDA & Data Structuring with Python · Unicorns
+# Data Structuring with Python · Unicorns

 This project involves data wrangling, exploratory analysis with the Pandas library, and data structuring methods.